alifirhas/cmdk-revision/src/497-500/497-This-is-a-bit-embrassing.md

 The high temperature of the magma river can make preliminary refining of the ore.
 Impurities and soil will melt in the river, and the flares that can withstand the high temperature will emit a stronger red light and move slowly under the flow of the river.
 After arriving at the second location of the mine, there will be flying fire demon salvaging these flares.
 After loading the truck, the demon worm will pull it back to the surface and store it in the warehouse.

 This kind of mining looks orderly, and it is completely invisible that this is an ore mining base in charge of demons, but this is the case.
-Low-level demons are more obedient after being dominated by high-level demons.
-The other creatures are much taller, because they are used to executing the orders of high-level demons...
+Low rank demons are more obedient after being dominated by upper demons.
+The other creatures are much taller, because they are used to executing the orders of upper demons...

 Even during Roy’s absence, the mining work here has not been affected in any way, but recently the high-ranking demons who are responsible for guarding the warehouse are a little worried.
 The cause of this worries is the flares are about to be mined.
 The warehouse is full, but the lord has not yet returned.
 They don’t know whether to continue to expand the warehouse or find a way to trade these flares...